Americas Quarterly: The Capacity to Combat Corruption (CCC) Index

-The CCC Index looks at 14 key variables, including the independence of judicial institutions, the strength of investigative journalism, and the level of resources available to combat white-collar crime.
-The Index is based on extensive data and a proprietary survey conducted among Control Risks' leading anti-corruption experts, academia, civil society, the media and the private sector.
+The report has been published annually, with the latest edition released in 2023.

 Social Inclusion Index

 AQ's annual Social Inclusion Index, which was published between 2012 and 2016, evaluated 17 countries on across 21 variables including access to public and private goods, popular attitudes toward empowerment and government responsiveness, and the protection of basic civil, political, and human, and disability rights as well as access to justice.
 The Index tracked social inclusion within and across countries over the long-term, addressing the multiple dimensions of social inclusion.

 The 2014 Social Inclusion Index generated press coverage both in the U.S. and throughout Latin America.